A Cruel Bird Came to the Nest and Looked In: Plot introduction

-all for no apparent reason named after birds.
+in which all is named after birds for no apparent reason.

 They attempt to run the affairs of state but the absence of "his exalted highness, the majestic emperor of the realms, dominions, colonies and commonwealth of Greater Fallowfields" makes any actual decision-making impossible.
 They are also hindered by their lack of qualification for the positions they hold, and by the lack of resources available to them, for example Whimbrel has only a coin-operated telescope and Sanderling's navy all sailed away in the distant past.
 While they wait for the new Emperor to return from his education, Whimbrel notices through his telescope, activity approaching from the East - a railway line is being built from the far off 'City of Scoffers'.
 Its arrival brings many challenges to the fledgling administration and threatens the sovereignty of Greater Fallowfields itself...